UVI2k/Summarization_using_Hugging_Face/README.md

 # Summarization_using_Hugging_Face
-A beginner friendly use case of Hugging Face platform, to sumarize text
+A beginner friendly use case of Hugging Face platform, to sumarize text using the Greedy Decoder